FernandoFH/SRE/README.md

 # DevOps
-code and examples in my training to DevOps
+Code and examples in my training to DevOps